Home Tutorials Training Consulting Books Company Contact us

 3. Prerequisites

-The following assumes that you already setup a target platform for development.
+The following assumes that you already created a target platform for development.

 Perform Setting up a target platform if you have not yet done so.